 MINING SEGMENT.
-This segment is in the development stage.
-Its most significant asset is the Al Masane mining project in Saudi Arabia, which is a net user of the Company's available cash and capital resources.
+The Company's most significant asset in this segment is its fifty percent ownership interest in AMAK.
 As discussed in Item 2.
 Properties, implementation of the project was delayed until open market prices for metals improved.
-With prices over the last few years at acceptable levels, the Company has successfully established ALAK.
-The Company's mining lease will be transferred to ALAK, and ALAK will build the mining and treatment facilities, and operate the mine.
-ALAK will have all powers of administration over the Al Masane mining project.
-The Saudi investors' cash contribution was deposited in the accounts for ALAK in September and October of 2007, and application for the transfer of assets to ALAK is underway.
+With prices over the last few years at acceptable levels, the Company has successfully joined with Saudi investors in establishing AMAK.
+The Company's mining lease was transferred to AMAK on December 30, 2008, and AMAK is building the mining and treatment facilities, and will operate the mine.
+AMAK will have all powers of administration over the Al Masane mining project.
+Saudi investors' deposited cash contributions totaling \$60.0 million in the accounts for AMAK in September and October of 2007.

-Management also is addressing two other significant financing issues within this segment.
-These issues are the \$11 million note (the "Note") due the Saudi Arabian government and accrued salaries and termination benefits of approximately \$1,060,000 due employees working in Saudi Arabia.
+Management has addressed two other significant financing issues within this segment.
+These issues were the \$11 million note (the "Note") due the Saudi Arabian government and accrued salaries and termination benefits of approximately \$1,076,000 due employees working in Saudi Arabia.